Former Illini guard Richmond back in jail for allegedly threatening probation officer

 By Beth Kramer firstname.lastname@example.org April 26, 2013 12:16PM

 Updated: May 29, 2013 7:37AM

 Former University of Illinois standout Jereme Richmond is back in jail, accused of refusing to submit to a drug test earlier this week.

-Richmond also is accused of making indirect threats against his probation officer Thursday, , when he went in for drug testing.
+Richmond is also accused of making indirect threats against his probation officer Thursday, April 25, when he went in for drug testing.

 Richmond allegedly told his probation officer to “be safe” and of using his fingers to simulate shooting with a gun.

 “We’re maintaining his innocence ...
 I told the judge we can’t fight (the officer’s) imagination,” Richmond’s attorney Lawrence Wade said.